 WMS helps with the layout and the organizing of the goods in of the warehouses, it provides simple access to the product, optimal space utilization, improved workflow, and maintains less floor traffic.

 Some of the Logistics Information System Technology Applications:

 A code is made up of black lines that are used to identify particular products and their pertinent data.
 Scanners connected to computers can read with a simple swipe, they are used to track warehouse stocks and enhance inventory management.

 Radio Frequency Identification (RFID) Tags

-They are tags that uses radio waves to identify goods using a device that can read data from a wireless device or "tag" without establishing physical contact or requiring a line of sight from a distance.
+They are tags that use radio waves to identify goods using a device that can read data from a wireless device or "tag" without establishing physical contact or requiring a line of sight from a distance.

 Digital labels for shipped goods so that they can be recognized in the supply chain and can be tracked.
-They are a vital connection in the entire supply chain, the data they contain is very important.
+They are a vital connection in the entire supply chain, and the data they contain is very important.

 A machine-readable square in black and white is a QR code.
 It is packed with details about various goods.
 It is similar to bar codes except that it can include more information.
 And can be read by different digital devices like smartphones.

 Why use logistics information systems?

 Logistics information systems provide numerous benefits to every stage of the supply chain, including purchasing, production, warehousing, financial, and even accounting, making logistics management much easier.